stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 in `fa` to the function stored in `pure fun` (currying!).

-You'll often see such chains of applications of *apply*, the number of *applies* reflecting the arity of the function we apply.
+You'll often see such chains of applications of *apply*, the number of *applies* corresponding to the arity of the function we lift.
 You'll sometimes also see the following, which allows us to drop the initial call to `pure`, and use the operator version of `map`
 instead: